Longtime head of Mexican megachurch is indicted in New York on federal sex trafficking charges

-A federal grand jury in New York returned the indictment alleging that Naasón Joaquín García, 56, and five others exploited the church for decades to enable the systemic sexual abuse of children and women for the sexual gratification of García and his father, who died in 2014.
+A New York grand jury returned the indictment alleging that Naasón Joaquín García, 56, and five others, including his 79-year-old mother, exploited the church for decades, enabling the systemic sexual abuse of children and women for the sexual gratification of García and his father, who died in 2014.

-The newly unsealed indictment said the criminal activity included the creation of photos and videos of child sexual abuse.
+The newly unsealed indictment said the criminal activity included the creation of photos and videos of child sexual abuse and had begun after the church was founded a century ago by Garcia's grandfather, who died in 1964.
+Garcia's father, Samuel Joaquin Flores, led the church from then until his death.

+The church is based in Guadalajara, Mexico, and there are church locations throughout the United States, including in California, New York, Nevada, Texas, Georgia, Indiana, North Carolina, South Carolina, New Jersey and Washington, D.C., according to the indictment.

+In a court document seeking detention of all indicted without bail, prosecutors said sex trafficking of women and children occurred as a result of the case in the U.S., Mexico, Europe, Asia, Africa and elsewhere.

-García was taken into federal custody early Wednesday in Chino, California, where he is serving a more than 16-year sentence after pleading guilty in 2022 to two state counts.
+García was taken into federal custody early Wednesday in Chino, California, where he is serving a sentence after pleading guilty in 2022 to two state counts.

 García is the head of La Luz del Mundo (The Light of the World), which claims to have 5 million followers worldwide.
 Believers consider him to be the “apostle” of Jesus Christ.

-Prosecutors in California have said that he used his spiritual sway to have sex with girls and young women who were told it would lead to their salvation — or damnation if they refused.
+Federal authorities said that he used his spiritual sway to have sex with girls and young women who were told it would lead to their salvation — or damnation if they refused.
+His efforts were enabled by others, including his mother, who helped groom the girls to be sexually abused, they said.

+Prosecutors said García also directed girls, boys and women to engage in group sex with each other, often in his presence, for his sexual gratification.

+Sometimes, they added, he required the children to wear masks so they would not realize they were having incestual sex.

-Besides García, one defendant charged in the case was taken into custody in Los Angeles while another was arrested in Chicago, authorities said.
-Three others were at large.
+Besides García, his mother, Eva García De Joaquín, was taken into custody in Los Angeles.
+A third defendant, Joram Nunez Joaquín, was arrested in Chicago, authorities said.
+Three others were at large and were believed to be in Mexico, where authorities said extraditions would be sought.

+The indictment said De Joaquín on at least one occasion held down a girl so that her husband — García's father — could rape her.

+Nunez Joaquín falsely held himself out as a lawyer working on behalf of the church as he tried to prevent sexual abuse victims from reporting the abuse to law enforcement, the indictment said.

 According to the indictment, two of the defendants and others tried to destroy evidence and prevent victims of the sexual abuse from speaking to law enforcement after García was arrested.